AshleyYakeley/Truth/mkdocs/docs/types.md

 `Left: a -> a +: None`
 `Right: b -> None +: b`

-### Declared Closed Entity Types
+### Storable Data Types

-Closed entity types can be declared with the `datatype storable` keywords.
+Storable data types can be declared with the `datatype storable` keywords.
 The declaration specifies the constructors of the type.
-They are similar to data types, but each constructor has an anchor, and field types are all subtypes of `Entity`.
+They are similar to plain data types, but each constructor has an anchor, and field types are all subtypes of `Entity`.
-Like data types, closed entity types can have type parameters, but they must all be covariant.
+Like plain data types, storable data types can have type parameters, but they must all be covariant.

 Each constructor has a name, a list of zero or more types (each a subtype of `Entity`), and an anchor.